Preventing Sex Trafficking of Black Girls

 GAB members wrote and performed this collaborative poetry piece about the importance of centering Black girls.

-Youth Collaboratory, CCI, and Girls Action Board Consultants provide training and consulting to providers and stakeholders that:
+Youth Collaboratory and the Girls Action Board Consultants provide training and consulting to providers and stakeholders that:

 - Support the replication and scaling up of prevention and early intervention strategies that have undergone rigorous evaluation and/or have a record of success, with a strategic focus on filling the resource gap related to serving Black girls.